Disposable Colostomy Bags (Pros and Cons)

-Now that you have a temporary or permanently rerouted solid-waste disposal system, you’ll need to find the right colostomy supplies that work best for you.
+Now that you have a temporary or permanently rerouted solid-waste disposal system, you want to find out the colostomy bag that works best for you.
+Will you rather use something disposable, a stoma bag you don’t have to keep emptying at intervals?

 There is no doubt that you will go through quite a few bag systems before you find the right fit, and that can be quite challenging, in the beginning.
 For many colostomy patients, within a few weeks, they’ll find what works great for their kind of lifestyle, but for a few others, it may take months to finally be happy with one.